-Hamia and You pay Hospice care High Option Standard Option Hospice is a coordinated program of maintenance and supportive care for the terminally ill provided by a medically supervised team under the direction of a Plan-approved independent hospice administration.
+Hospice care You pay High Option Standard Option Hospice is a coordinated program of maintenance and supportive care for the terminally ill provided by a medically supervised team under the direction of a Plan-approved independent hospice administration.
 See below See below Note: A terminally ill person is a covered family member whose life expectancy is six months or less, as certified by the primary doctor.
-Hospice care requires preauthorization.
-See Section 3, page 13.
-Inpatient hospice care Benefits are limited to 60 days of care under Standard PPO: 10% of the Plan allowance PPO: \$200 for each period of hospice care until benefits stop at 60 days Option .
-High Option has no day limitation.
-Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: \$400 for each period of hospice care and any difference between our allowance and the billed amount until benefits stop at 60 days Outpatient hospice care PPO: 10% of the Plan allowance PPO: Nothing until benefits stop Benefits are limited to 60 days of care under Standard Option .
-High Option has no day limitation.
-Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount at 60 days Non-PPO: \$25 per day and any difference between our allowance and the billed amount until benefits stop at 60 days Not covered: All charges.
-All charges. • Charges incurred during a period of remission.
+Benefits are limited to \$10,000 under High Option and \$5,000 under Standard Option per person, per calendar year for a combination of inpatient and outpatient services.
+PPO: 10% of the Plan allowance and all charges after the Plan has paid \$10,000 PPO: 15% of the Plan allowance and all charges after the Plan has paid \$5,000 outpatient services.
+Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$10,000 Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount and all charges after the Plan has paid \$5,000 Not covered: All charges.
+All charges. • Any charges in excess of the \$10,000 High Option or \$5,000 Standard Option plan limitation for covered hospice care • Charges incurred during a period of remission.
 Definition: A remission is a halt or actual reduction in the progression of illness resulting in discharge from a hospice care program with no further expenses incurred.
 A re-admission within 3 months of a prior discharge is considered the same period of care.
-A new period begins 3 months after a prior discharge, with maximum benefits available Ambulance Local professional ambulance service only to and from a hospital, when medically appropriate PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount
+A new period begins 3 months after a prior discharge, with maximum benefits available Ambulance Local professional ambulance service only to and from a hospital, when medically appropriate PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount All other local ambulance service when medically appropriate.
+PPO: 10% of the Plan allowance (calendar year deductible applies) PPO: 15% of the Plan allowance (calendar year deductible applies) Air ambulance to nearest facility where necessary treatment is available if no emergency ground transportation is available or suitable and the patient's condition warrants immediate evacuation.
+Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies)